Deluxe Music Construction Set

-Deluxe Music Construction Set (DMCS) is a 1986 music composition, notation and playback program for the Amiga and Macintosh.
+Deluxe Music Construction Set (DMCS) is a 1986 music composition, musical notation, and playback package for the Amiga and Macintosh.
 The program was originally released as Will Harvey's Music Construction Set for the Apple II and other computers, but was redesigned (and the Will Harvey name dropped) for the deluxe version.
 DMCS was created by Geoff Brown and published by Electronic Arts (EA).
 Ariolasoft published the program in Europe under license from EA.